November 6, 2025

 If a participant leaves for another reason (quitting, dismissal, etc.), distributions must begin no later than six years after the plan year in which their employment was terminated.

-Full payment is either made periodically (equal payments over a maximum of 5 years) or in a single lump sum.
+Full payment is made either periodically (equal payments over a maximum of 5 years) or as a single lump sum.
 Plan participants can roll their proceeds into another qualified retirement plan.
 Otherwise, they will generally be subject to ordinary income taxes.

 There are a few notable exceptions to these payment schedules.
 With that in mind, it’s important to work with an experienced third-party administrator to keep track of all the odds and ends.